Ohio State professor Hollie Brehm was in for a surprise.

 Traboulsi said he finds a spirit of cooperation on the basketball court that fits well with his philosophy of life.
 “Once you get that groove going, and everyone is sharing the basketball, it’s so much fun,” he said.
 “I love it.”

-As Traboulsi prepares to graduate, he reflected back on why his four years at Ohio State have allowed him to soar.
+As a recent grad, Traboulsi reflected back on why his four years at Ohio State have allowed him to soar.
 “I don’t think I would be the same person that I am today because I enjoy the diversity of students here,” he says.

 Brehm said the Columbus campus is perfect for students who want to reach for the stars, but are pulled in different directions.
 “We don’t only work within our academic silos, and this means that students who have wide-ranging interests that span well beyond their discipline can thrive,” she wrote.

-When Traboulsi walks out the gates of Ohio Stadium and into the rest of his life on May 7, he will take to Stanford Medical School his aspirations of helping immigrants through medicine.
-But he will also carry a simple dream that is grounded in the soil of Syria, a dream of a time when his family can again break bread together in their homeland.
+Today, Traboulsi is carrying forward his aspirations of helping immigrants through medicine.
+But he also carries a simple dream that is grounded in the soil of Syria, a dream of a time when his family can again break bread together in their homeland.
 “I dream about that a lot,” he said.
 “I hope there is a day when we can come back together and have a family dinner.
 But who knows how long it is going to take?
 This war does not seem like it is ending anytime soon.”